-Video quality on the Apple TV was decent with movies appearing in HD but with some softness due to compression.
-Although hard to evaluate on an iPhone display, the streaming quality was decent overall.
+Video quality is decent, with movies appearing in HD but with some softness due to compression.
+Although hard to evaluate on an iPhone display, the streaming quality was adequate overall.
 The single stream of Cheddar available on the iPad was fine for a news broadcast — probably 720p.
 Without being able to change the channel, there wasn’t any way to evaluate movies or sports that could benefit from higher resolution.

 Vidgo ran into many of the same problems experienced by other newly-launched streaming services.
 The app lineup only supported a limited number of streaming platforms.
 In addition, many of Vidgo’s apps — and its backend infrastructure — weren’t quite ready for primetime.
 This resulted in many negative reviews early on.
 However, more recent reviews seem to indicate that Vidgo’s developers have been working through these early teething problems.